missweizhang/childrens_ministry/README.md

   * Exploring Creation with Zoology 3: Land Animals of the Sixth Day

 ### Science and Faith
+I have not reviewed the resources in this section:

   The Case for a Creator for Kids, Updated and Expanded by Lee Strobel  <br/>
   https://www.christianbook.com/case-creator-kids-updated-and-expanded/lee-strobel/9780310719922/pd/719922